HeyFang/Cyklon/README.md

 # Minecraft Server Stats Discord Bot
 ## Any contributions or suggestions are welcomed :>
-Keep your server community informed!
+View TODO.md to check out what stupid things are bonkin my head atm >.< <br> Keep your server community informed!
 This Discord bot automatically displays live statistics about your Minecraft server in a user-friendly embed format.
 It updates every 30 seconds, ensuring everyone has the latest information at their fingertips.

 ## Features: